 While modern televisions and higher-end displays have the technology to support HDR, most do not.
-Much like video and the emergence of higher available resolutions like 4K, the adoption of HDR color spaces will be dependent on the technology to effectively view it becoming more universally accessible.
+Much like video and the emergence of higher available resolutions like 4K, the adoption of HDR color spaces will be dependent on the technology to view it becoming more universally accessible effectively.

-sRGB was popularized because it was one of the few color management solutions available at the time it was created in 1996.
-It was also a low-cost and simple to implement space for software and hardware developers.
+sRGB was popularized because it was one of the few color management solutions available when it was created in 1996.
+It was also a low-cost and simple-to-implement space for software and hardware developers.

 In order for HDR to become popularized and the new standard for web and digital design, it will require the same level of adoption by developers and users.